Others

 Get in Touch

-Our High-Density Microelectrode Array (HD-MEA) technology captures rich electrophysiological signals at subcellular, single-cell, and network levels, delivering precise, label-free insights with unmatched spatial and temporal resolution.
+Electrically active cells play critical roles across many biological systems.
+Cardiomyocytes and muscle cells, for example, offer powerful in vitro models for investigating excitability, contraction, and tissue-level coordination.
+Our High-Density Microelectrode Array (HD-MEA) technology captures rich electrophysiological signals at subcellular, single-cell, and network levels, providing precise, label-free insights with unmatched spatial and temporal resolution.

 Obtain unprecedented functional insights from your sample